sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 This means that the noise or random fluctuations in the training data is picked up and learned as concepts by the model.
 The problem is that these concepts do not apply to new data and negatively impact the models ability to generalize.
 ***An overfitted model is said to have low bias and high variance.***

-To detect overfitting we must split our dataset.about 80% of our data set is goinig to be trained and 20% of dataset is going to be tested!Now, if the model performs well with the training dataset but not with the test dataset, then it is likely to have an overfitting issue. for example if the error is 2.5% in training data and 20% in test data we have overfitting
+To detect overfitting we must split our dataset.about 80% of our data set is goinig to be trained and 20% of dataset is going to be tested!
+Now, if the model performs well with the training dataset but not with the test dataset, then it is likely to have an overfitting issue. for example if the error is 2.5% in training data and 20% in test data we have overfitting

 ## What is underfiting?
 Underfitting refers to a model that can neither model the training data nor generalize to new data.